 From Chains, workspace owners can create and manage linear sequences of tasks—known as chains—to automate workflows in the Workiva platform and across other data sources.
 For example, you can create a chain to automatically refresh financial information from a data source in a table, and then push that data to another data source to generate a report.

-To enable chains to interact with spreadsheets, tables, and queries in the Workiva platform, configure a Workiva connection.
+To enable chains to interact with spreadsheets, tables, and queries in the Workiva platform, configure a Workiva connector.

-- To track the changes a chain makes and limit its scope of access, set up a unique integration user and an associated OAuth2 grant for the Workiva connection.
+- To track the changes a chain makes and limit its scope of access, set up a unique integration user with an associated OAuth2 grant for the Workiva connector.
+This user requires appropriate permissions for the commands the connector performs, such as Owner of the spreadsheets or workspace it interacts with.

 - From Wdata Chains, click Connections and Add Connection in the lower right.